NikolaVetnic/ABAP_Reference/Snippets_BC401_EN_Col18/LearningAssessment.md

 5. Which of the following are the advantages of a factory method? **Answer:** a factory method can have coding that is executed before the actual instantiation, a class can have more than one factory method with different implementations and signatures.

 6. Which of the following concepts is used to provide a class access to the private components of the other class? **Answer:** friendship.

+## Unit 12

+1. Which one of the following classes is used to identify the attributes of a structure using Run Time Type Identification? **Answer:** `CL_ABAP_STRUCTDESCR`.

+2. Which one of the following attributes of `CL_ABAP_STRUCTDESCR` is used to describe the individual components of any relevant structure? **Answer:** `COMPONENTS`.

+## Unit 13

+1. What should you do to use the persistence service for objects? **Answer:** you must create their types as persistent classes in the Class Builder.

+2. Which class-based exception is triggered if a persistent object of the same persistent class with the same key attributes already exists in the program? **Answer:** `CX_OS_OBJECT_EXISTING`.

+3. How can you create a new instance of a persistent class? **Answer:** by using the `CREATE_PERSISTENT` method of the class agent.

+4. How can you load a single persistent object back into a program? **Answer:** by using the `GET_PERSISTENT` method.

+5. How can you retrieve a larger set of persistent objects? **Answer:** by using the Query Service.

+## Unit 14

+1. In the case study, when we use one class to define the buffer for the waiting lists for all flights, what concept are we implementing? **Answer:** singleton class.

 # In More Detail...